IR camera series PYROVIEW made by German specialist DIAS Infrared

 - Water cooling, air purge unit and protection window provide an optimum protection of the IR camera in rough environmental conditions (e.g. in production process of glass or steel)

-- Infrared camera variant with borescope lens for combustion chambers
+- Infrared camera variants with borescope lenses for combustion chamber application

 For thermography application like building inspection, maintenance, energy production or also industry thermography portable infrared cameras in the standard spectral range from 8 µm to 14 µm are suitable.
-Together with our partner Testo we provide a selection of thermal imaging cameras.
+Our thermal imaging camera PYROVIEW M380L portable is an example:

 - Easy to use for fast and efficient work